daniellabrador/codecademy-fs-build_your_own_cheat_sheet/README.md

 ## Sources

 The techniques utilized was based on the lessons taught in [Codecademy's Full-Stack Engineer Course](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path
 ).
 The challenge is also provided by Codecademy.
+To check similar outputs created by the Codecademy community, check the [forums](https://discuss.codecademy.com/t/build-your-own-cheatsheet-challenge-project-html-css/462393).